callmedada/LIMBO/README.md

 # LIMBO: Information-Theoretic Agglomerative Clustering for Categorical Data

-LIMBO is a Python package for Limbo Paper:
+LIMBO is a Python implementation for Limbo Paper:
 [LIMBO: Scalable Clustering of Categorical Data](https://link.springer.com/chapter/10.1007/978-3-540-24741-8_9)

 It supports both dense and sparse (scipy) vectorization, multi-threaded prediction, and robust handling of edge cases.